Speaking a foreign language can be intimidating.

-Since each phrase is repeated so many times within the 30-minute lesson, you will find yourself saying it over and over again in your head, even after the lesson ends.
+Since each phrase is repeated so many times within the 30-minute lesson, you’ll find yourself saying it over and over again in your head, even after the lesson ends.

 3 – Spaced Repetition

-The program does a great job of breaking everything down and introducing you to a word or phrase and then repeating it, in some fashion, almost every lesson.
+The program does a great job of breaking everything down and introducing you to a word or phrase and then repeating it in almost every lesson.

-Therefore, even if you don’t feel 100% confident with every word or phrase you are introduced to in a lesson, rest assured that you will hear them again.
+So even if you don’t feel 100% confident with every word or phrase you’re introduced to in a lesson, rest assured that you will hear it again.